Skip to main content

 If you want to object to or support an application for a pavement café licence, you must send us a written submission before the closing date for objections or support.
 You must outline your reasons for objecting to or supporting the pavement café.

-You can email your submission to pavementcafes@belfastcity.gov.uk or post:
+You can email [email protected] or post to:

 The Building Control Manager